Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | fship.jp |

-A live house five minutes walk from Funabashi Station.
-Equipped with professional-grade sound and lighting systems, it handles everything from band rehearsals to recording.
-Funabashi has excellent access from both Tokyo and Chiba directions, making it a convenient meeting point for members from Tokyo and Chiba to merge.
+A live house 5 minutes walk from Funabashi Station.
+Equipped with professional-grade sound and lighting equipment, it accommodates everything from band rehearsals to recording.
+Funabashi has excellent access from both Tokyo and Chiba directions, making it a convenient midpoint for merging members from both Tokyo and Chiba.

-Rehearsal studios are essential for band activities.
-Chiba Prefecture has Studio Penta with two locations in Chiba City and Studio Pax in Funabashi.
-Use the basics of choosing a rehearsal studio and take advantage of Chiba's lower costs compared to Tokyo.
+Practice studios are indispensable for band activities.
+Chiba Prefecture has two Studio Penta locations in Chiba City and Studio Pax in Funabashi.
+While keeping in mind the studio selection basics covered in how to choose a practice studio, take advantage of Chiba's cost-effectiveness compared to Tokyo.

 | Item | Details |